chrisewilliams2006-jpg/BreastDM-Reproduction/Notes/Project_Notes.md

 * it comes from a inconsistency with the 3d-2d slivering
 * I will try to find the severity of the issue, how to fix it and maybe find an alternative
 * then I will properly reproduce! should be easy

+### New workflow:

+* I am going to start reformatting code in visual studio code
+* all testing will probably be run on google colab for the processing power and speed of the t4 GPU (thank you google)
+*